 all the bamf cis from julia~

 Dom and I swing out of Breech's in step.
-It's twenty minutes until our next class—Runes for her, History for me—and though we hardly look forward to either, we stride down the hall with brisk confidence.
-A proper reporter is quick in wit and walk.
-As for Dom, every corridor is her catwalk.
+It's twenty minutes until our next class—Runes for her, History for me—and a proper reporter is quick in wit and walk.

-Dom's still looking and I tug on her elbow to remind her of her conspicuousness.
-"Odd though, don't you think?" she says.
-"Earlier, I saw him go straight for you—when we were picking partners, I mean.
+Dom's looks over her shoulder at Albus and Rose's departing figures, and I tug on her elbow to remind her of her conspicuousness.
+"Odd though, don't you think?
+I saw him go straight for you—when we were picking partners, I mean.
 I thought he wanted something."

 The details slipped my mind.
-At the forefront has been, and still is, a single thought: I can't believe that self-righteous bastard won the duel with a compliment.
+At the forefront has been a single thought: I can't believe that self-righteous bastard won the duel with a compliment.

-Dom takes one look at my face and flattens her gaze.
+Dom takes one look at me and flattens her gaze.
 "You look positively murderous."